-Minor political parties may nominate candidates for any partisan office in a general or special election, including federal and state offices, as long as the party has been established within the electoral district and meets ongoing requirements to maintain status as a minor political party.
-A minor political party must qualify as a minor political party statewide to nominate candidates for statewide or national offices, including US President, US Senator, US Representative, Governor, Secretary of State, State Treasurer, or Attorney General.
+Minor political parties may nominate candidates for any partisan office in a general or special election, including federal and state offices, as long as the party has been established within the electoral district and maintains the necessarymeets ongoing requirements to be amaintain status as a minor political party.
+A minor political party must qualify as a minor political party statewide to nominate candidates for statewide or national offices, including US President, US Senator,

+US Representative, Governor, Secretary of State, State Treasurer, or Attorney General.